Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1HCL.md

 ### Motor Brake Control

-***NOTE: This is not yet implemented in RepRapFirmware***

 Some motors have a motor brake fitted for an holding brake solenoid.
-As long as the solenoid max current draw is <2,5A it can be directly controlled by out 0 or out 1.
+As long as the solenoid max current draw is <2.5A it can be directly controlled by out 0 or out 1.
 If the Brake needs a different voltage from the VIN voltage used for the motor then that can supplied on the VBRAKE connector.

-In future versions of the 1HCL firmware the facility to automatically apply and remove the brake may be added if one is configured.

-This example sets out0 to control the brake and assumes the brake is applied when not powered.
+This example sets out0 to control the brake using the [M569.7](https://docs.duet3d.com/User_manual/Reference/Gcodes#m5697-configure-motor-brake-port) command

-`M950 P7 C"50.out0" ; create a GPIO pin number 7 on 1HCL board at CAN address 50 for the brake solenoid.`

-Then the following code can be used to turn on the brake

-`M42 P7 S0 ; set board 50 out0 to 0 (turn on brake)`

-with similar code to turn it off.

-`M42 P7 S1 ; set board 50 out0 to 1 (turn off brake)`
+`M569.7 P50.0 C"out0"`

 ***NOTE proceed with caution, always test these examples with low motor current and slow speeds first***

-extreme care should be exercised in where the brake is turned on/off.
-It would be worth checking the brake was off before any macro or print file that can command movement.
-A macro can be produced to turn off all brakes on connected motors and that macro called at the start of all other movement macros and in start gcode.
+When the motor driver is enabled, the specified output port will be turned on at the same time to release the brake.
+When the motor driver is disabled, the output port will be turned off.
+Idle current mode does not count as disabled.

+After M569.7 is executed, the port will be initially off.
+Therefore, M569.7 should be executed before the motor is first enabled.

 # Revisions

+## Revision v1.0

+* Pin changes to allow a UART and PWM on IO_0 and I2C on IO_1
+* Add a physical jumper for I2C support on IO_1
+* Change the SPI header to be a 2x5 box header so an off the shelf 2x5 ribbon cable can be used.
+Used the same pinout arrangement as the SPI temperature Daughterboard connector (with the quadrature pins where CS lines were).
+* Add a second temperature input on PA7 (AIN7)
+* Remove the button

 ## Revision v0.3